rohit133/Vocabulary-Builder/README.md

 # Vocabulary-Emphasize
-### This Desktop application will send you notification with new word and it's meaning to imporve your Vocabulary.
+### This Desktop application will send you notification with new word and it's meaning to imporve your Vocabulary.This program uses a random word generating module to find words than an online python dictionary to find the meaning and sends you a notification every 2 hours.

 # How to use it
 * Clone the repositroy